dagmara1223/cdc-monitoring-SSMS-project/README.md

 - Provide control over which data is captured,
 - Improve efficiency by moving only changed records instead of the entire dataset,
 - Enhance data security through change tracking.

-In this project, I present skills I mainly developed during my internship at Orange.
 The workflow will include:
 1. Creating a SQL Server job for inserting any number of records into a table,
 2. Implementing several functions: